RazElbaz/ThreadPool/README.md

 My tools will take input in sdtIn and write the encrypted/decrypted data to stdOut.
 "-e" and "-d" flags will be used for encryption and decryption accordingly.

+# Testing:
+I created a test file for the assignment which performs encryption and decryption in randomly generated text files of different lengths, and checks the correctness of the encryption/decryption process using the diff command.

 # Example of use:
 **Example 1:**